Via Sebaste

 The Via Sebaste was a Roman military road in southern Anatolia.
 Its starting point (caput viae) was Pisidian Antioch on the central plateau, and it ran over the Taurus Mountains, through the Climax Pass (now Döşeme Boğazı) down to Perga on the coast.
 The Roman colonia of Comama and Apollonia lay along its route.
 There was an eastern branch that connected the colonia of Iconium and Lystra.

 The Via Sebaste was the key to Roman control of Pisidia and its incorporation into the province of Galatia.
 It was completed in 6 BC by the Galatian governor Cornutus Arruntius Aquila.
 It was about 6 to 8 m wide and capable of carrying wheeled traffic the whole way from Perga to Antioch.
 There are some surviving milestones.
-According to Acts 13:14, the early Christian missionary Paul of Tarsus took the Via Sebaste from Perga to Antioch on his first missionary journey.
+According to Acts 13:14, the early Christian missionary Paul of Tarsus traveled from Perga to Antioch on his first missionary journey.
+It is possible he took the Via Sebaste on that journey.
 The road underwent major repairs twice in the Roman period.
 In the Byzantine or Ottoman period, it was narrowed to 3 to 3.5 m and stepped over the mountains.
 It remained in use until the 19th century.